oVirt/ovirt-engine/packaging/playbooks/roles/ovirt-provider-ovn-driver/README.md

 oVirt provider OVN driver
 =============================

-This role is used for install and configuration of the oVirt provider OVN driver on oVirt hypervisor.
+This role is used for install and configuration, or unconfiguration of the oVirt provider OVN driver on an oVirt hypervisor.

 Requirements
 ------------